alisa777gul/rental-car/README.md

 # Rental Car

-## Короткий опис
+## Short Description

-**Rental Car** — це SPA-додаток для перегляду та бронювання автомобілів в оренду. Побудований за допомогою React, Redux і React Router, додаток дозволяє зручно шукати, переглядати деталі авто та додавати улюблені моделі. Використано Formik для роботи з формами та iziToast для повідомлень.
+**Rental Car** is a SPA (Single Page Application) for browsing and booking rental cars.
+Built using React, Redux, and React Router, the application allows users to conveniently search, view car details, and add favorite models.
+It uses Formik for form handling and iziToast for event notifications.

-## Основні функції
+## Main Features

-- Перегляд каталогу автомобілів
+- Browse the car catalog
-- Фільтрація за маркою, ціною, пробігом
+- Filter cars by brand, price, and mileage
-- Детальний опис кожного авто
+- View detailed descriptions of each car
-- Додавання/видалення з обраного
+- Add/remove cars from favorites
-- Валідація форм з Formik
+- Form validation using Formik
-- Повідомлення про події за допомогою iziToast
+- Event notifications using iziToast

-## Технології
+## Technologies

 - **React**
 - **Redux Toolkit**